What Jobs Are In High Demand In Arkansas?

 There are no state or federal guidelines regarding how many hours Arkansas adults may work within a day or week.
 There are, however, guidelines that dictate how often and how long 14, 15 and 16-year-olds can work.

-See also How Many Billionaires Are There In Arkansas?
+See also Are Badgers In Arkansas?

 What is middle class in Arkansas?